 Harris Quarter Pop-Ups Programme

-£1 million is being invested in a Pop Ups programme of events, installations and visitor attractions designed to promote city centre visits from residents and visitors.
+£1 million investment in a Pop Ups programme of events, installations and visitor attractions designed to promote city centre visits from residents and visitors.

 As part of Preston's £20.9 million Towns Fund investment, the city received £1 million in accelerated funding from the government to help places "build back better" in the wake of Covid-19.

-The funding will be used to deliver the Harris Quarter Pop Ups programme.
-The programme strongly aligns with ambitions for the cultural regeneration of the Harris Quarter and will help to develop the Preston Market area as a safe space street food zone with pop up events and performance spaces linked to activity in the city's other public spaces.
+The funding has been used to deliver the Harris Quarter Pop Ups programme.
+The programme strongly aligns with ambitions for the cultural regeneration of the Harris Quarter and is helping to develop the Preston Markets area as a safe space street food zone with pop up events and performance spaces linked to activity in the city's other public spaces.